Brush up on investment speak.

 Part of a company’s annual report and accounts.
 It lists everything the company owns and owes.

 Also known as a pip, this is one hundredth of one per cent (0.01%).
-Even tiny increases or decreases in interest rates can make a massive difference when dealing in chunks of several million at a time.
+When dealing with sums of several millions, even the smallest rises or decreases in interest rates can have a significant impact.

 If you want to buy an investment, you pay the offer price.
 If you want to sell, you receive the (lower) bid price.
 The difference between the two is known as the spread.

-The amount you invest in any type of savings or investment product.
+The sum of money you put into any kind of savings or investment instrument.

 Capital gains tax (CGT)